 As a business owner, you must know about and adjust your collections process for sales tax holidays.

-Read on to learn what is a sales tax holiday, 2019 dates by state, and how you can maximize your earnings during a holiday.
+Read on to learn what is a sales tax holiday, 2021 dates by state, and how you can maximize your revenue during a tax holiday.

-Sales tax is a pass-through tax that businesses in most states collect from customers at the point of sale.
+Sales tax is a pass-through tax that businesses in most states collect from customers at the point of sale (POS).
 The tax is a percentage of the customer’s bill tacked on to their purchase total.

-Although businesses don’t contribute to sales taxes, they are responsible for remitting them to the proper government agency.
+Although businesses don’t contribute to sales taxes, they are responsible for remitting sales tax to the proper government agency.

 - New Hampshire